haruosuz/DS4GD/2018/CaseStudy.md

 Codon usage difference between genes

-    # Distances between a single genes and the collection of all genes (average gene)
+    # Distance between a single gene and the collection of all genes
     D_all <- dist(rbind(cu.all, cu.seqs))[1:nrow(cu.seqs)]

-    # Distances between a single genes and the collection of ribosomal protein genes (highly expressed genes)
+    # Distance between a single gene and the collection of ribosomal protein genes
     D_rp <- dist(rbind(cu.rp, cu.seqs))[1:nrow(cu.seqs)]

     # Plot